Conservation Target Areas

 Overview

-The Biodiversity Advisory Group led on the creation of 'Conservation Target Areas' (CTAs), which identify some of the most important areas for wildlife conservation in Oxfordshire where targeted conservation action will have the greatest benefit.
+'Conservation Target Areas' (CTAs) identify some of the most important areas for wildlife conservation in Oxfordshire where targeted conservation action will have the greatest benefit.
 CTAs cover just over 20% of the county by area (526.2 km²) and contain 95% of the SSSI land area in Oxfordshire.

-Each CTA supports one or more of the 20 priority habitats found in Oxfordshire.
-They provide a focus for coordinated delivery of biodiversity work, agri-environment schemes and biodiversity enhancements through the planning system.
+Created by the Biodiversity Advisory Group, each of the 39 CTAs supports one or more of the 20 priority habitats found in Oxfordshire.
 The CTA maps show where the greatest gains can be made from habitat enhancement, restoration and creation, as these areas offer the best opportunities for establishing large habitat areas and/or networks of wildlife habitats.
-As such, they will be useful to Parish Councils developing Neighbourhood Plans, local planning authorities in the development and delivery of resilient ecological networks and Green Infrastructure.
+CTAs remain a useful guide in tandem with the Local Nature Recovery Strategy (LNRS), which is now the primary resource for identifying opportunities for habitat creation and enhancement.

 Related Projects